 Type 2 diabetes is characterized by very high levels of sugar in the blood and is the most common form of diabetes.
 Although eating rich food and leading a sedentary lifestyle contribute to the development of this disease, genetics also play a role.

-For reasons unclear to researchers, people of South Asian descent are four times more likely to develop type 2 diabetes compared to those of European ancestry.
-And up until last month–when a large genome wide association study (GWAS) on type 2 diabetes in South Asians was published in Nature Genetics–very little was known about the genetic factors underlying these differences.
+For reasons unclear to researchers, South Asians are four times more likely to develop type 2 diabetes compared to Europeans.
+Up until last month–when a large genome-wide association study (GWAS) on type 2 diabetes in South Asians was published in Nature Genetics–very little was known about the genetic factors underlying these differences.

 By performing a sex-specific analysis of the South Asian and European dataset, the researchers found that one SNP– near the UBBP4 gene–was linked to type 2 diabetes in women but not in men.
-Their data further indicated that the SNP was only associated with disease in those of European descent and not in South Asian women.
-The authors also looked to see if the six newly identified SNPs correlated with risk factors for diabetes such as being overweight, but they found no connection.
+Their data further indicated that the SNP was only associated with disease in women of European descent.
+The authors also looked to see if the six newly identified SNPs correlated with risk factors for diabetes.
+Some of those factors include such things as being overweight, but the researchers found no connection.